 The adrenal cortex produces glucocorticoids (primarily cortisol), mineralocorticoids (primarily aldosterone), and androgens (primarily dehydroepiandrosterone and androstenedione).
-The physiology of the hypothalamic-pituitary-adrenocortical system is further discussed in Principles of Endocrinology.
+The physiology of the hypothalamic-pituitary-adrenocortical system is further see Principles of Endocrinology.

 Glucocorticoids promote and inhibit gene transcription in many cells and organ systems.
 Prominent effects include anti-inflammatory actions and increased hepatic gluconeogenesis.

 Mineralocorticoids regulate electrolyte transport across epithelial surfaces, particularly renal conservation of Na in exchange for K.